-Allison Meisch is a developmental psychologist with more than 16 years of experience in quantitative and qualitative methods, program evaluation, applied research, and technical assistance.
-She designs and conducts rigorous evaluations and applied research in home visiting programs, foster care systems, and early care and education settings.
-She also has expertise in disseminating evaluation processes and findings.
+Allison Meisch is a developmental psychologist with 20 years of experience in quantitative and qualitative methods, program evaluation, applied research, and technical assistance.
+She designs and conducts rigorous evaluations and applied research in home visiting programs, two-generation programs, child welfare systems, and early care and education settings.
+She also has expertise providing technical assistance and disseminating evaluation processes and findings.

 As project director of the National Home Visiting Resource Center, Meisch leads a team to collect national home visiting data and disseminate comprehensive information about home visiting to varied audiences.
 She directs the Formative Evaluation of the FOCUS+ for Fathers Program, a project that examines the effectiveness of a fatherhood curriculum and mentoring program for fathers involved with the child welfare system.
 Meisch is conducting a rigorous evaluation for the Generation Hope Scholar Program Evaluation project and provides technical assistance and evaluation capacity building support to the Expanding the Evidence: Building Evaluation Capacity project.
 She also leads an awardee learning collaborative for the Maternal, Infant, and Early Childhood Home Visiting Innovation Technical Assistance Center.